Generic balanced synchrony patterns in network dynamics: Introduction

 \end{enumerate}

 {\bf $\rhd$ Symmetries and synchrony}\\ Consider a solution $t\mapsto x(t)$ of the ODE \eqref{exemple_intro_1}.
-If $x_i(t)=x_j(t)$ for all $t$, then we say that the cells $i$ and $j$ are synchronous and we write $i\bowtie j$.
+If, for two cells $i$ and $j$, we have $x_i(t)=x_j(t)$ for all $t$, then we say that the cells $i$ and $j$ are synchronous and we write $i\bowtie j$.
 The relation $\bowtie$ is what we call a \emph{synchrony pattern}.
-Due to the symmetries of the vector field of \eqref{exemple_intro_1}, we can see for example that if $x_1(0)=x_3(0)$, then $x_1(t)=x_3(t)$ for all times since the cells $1$ and $3$ are of the same type and have the same inputs of the same types.
-So the pattern $1\bowtie 3$ (case B of Figure \ref{fig_exemple2}) is a natural symmetry coming from the symmetries of $\Gc$ and we say that it is a \emph{balanced} synchrony pattern.
-This is also the case of the trivial empty synchrony (case A of Figure \ref{fig_exemple2}) or the left and right synchrony $1\bowtie 3$ and $2\bowtie 4$ (case C of Figure \ref{fig_exemple2}).
+Due to the constrained structure of the vector field, some of these synchrony patterns are expected to appear.
+For example, if we consider a solution $x(t)$ of the ODE \eqref{exemple_intro_1} with $x_1(0)=x_3(0)$, then $x_1(t)=x_3(t)$ for all times.
+This synchrony comes from the fact that the cells $1$ and $3$ are of the same type and have the same inputs of the same types.
+So the pattern $1\bowtie 3$ (case B of Figure \ref{fig_exemple2}) is a natural synchrony dictated by the structural constraints provided by $\Gc$ and we say that it is a \emph{balanced} synchrony pattern (see Section \ref{section_notations} for a more precise definition).
+This is also the case of the trivial synchrony where $i\bowtie j$ only if $i=j$ (case A of Figure \ref{fig_exemple2}) or the synchrony coupling both the left cells with $1\bowtie 3$ and the right cells with $2\bowtie 4$ (case C of Figure \ref{fig_exemple2}).
 On the contrary, a solution satisfying $x_1(t)=x_2(t)$ for all times has a priori no reason to exist because the vector field in the cell $1$ is not related to the one in the cell $2$.
-So a synchrony pattern as $1\bowtie 2\bowtie 3$ (case D of Figure \ref{fig_exemple2}) is not impossible but it is not expected in general.
+So, while the existence of solutions exhibiting the synchrony pattern $1\bowtie 2\bowtie 3$ (case D of Figure \ref{fig_exemple2}) is possible for a specific $f$, it is not expected for a general vector field.

 This intuition is precisely the subject of our main result. \begin{result}{\rm The synchrony patterns are balanced}

-For a generic vector field $f$, the only possible synchrony patterns of a solution of $\dot x(t)=f(x(t))$ are balanced, that is that there is no possible symmetry beyond the ones imposed by the geometry of the graph $\Gc$.
+Fix a graph $\Gc$ and associated types.
+For a generic vector field $f$ satisfying the constraints provided by the graph and the types, the only possible synchrony patterns of a solution of $\dot x(t)=f(x(t))$ are balanced.

+In the case of the graph of Figure \ref{fig_exemple1}, for a generic set of functions $g$ and $h$, the only possible synchrony patterns of a solution $x(t)$ of \eqref{exemple_intro_1} are: no synchrony, the synchrony $x_1(t)=x_3(t)$, the synchrony $x_2(t)=x_4(t)$ and the synchrony $(x_1(t)=x_3(t)) \wedge (x_2(t)=x_4(t))$. \end{result}